 To make an informed decision about having your vaccine visit COVID-19 vaccination programme guidance documents

 After you have been vaccinated

 When you have had your vaccine, you must still follow COVID-19 prevention and help advice to continue to protect yourself, family and community and to play your part in helping to stop the spread.

 COVID-19 vaccines are safe

-So far, thousands of people have been given a COVID-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
+Reports of serious side effects, such as allergic reactions, are very rare.

 - Most side-effects are mild and short-term.